DanilTsygolnik/learn_haskell/notes/mytempl_expl_pragma_cabal.md

 - `-Wmissing-home-modules` -- Warn about missing home modules.
 - `-Wpartial-fields` -- Warn about partial record fields.
 - `-Wredundant-constraints` -- Warn about redundant constraints.
+- `-fwarn-tabs` : This option enables warnings about the use of tabs for indentation.
+It helps enforce consistent indentation style and avoid potential issues caused by mixing tabs and spaces.
+- `-threaded` : This option enables support for running Haskell programs with multiple OS threads.
+It allows concurrent execution of Haskell code and can improve performance for multi-threaded applications.
+- `-rtsopts` : This option allows passing runtime system options to the compiled Haskell program.
+Runtime system options control various aspects of program execution, such as garbage collection behavior and memory usage.
+- `-with-rtsopts=-N` : This option sets the runtime system options to -N, which instructs the program to use all available CPU cores for parallel execution.
+It is particularly useful for parallelizing CPU-bound computations.

 ----